turkoid/Injector/README.md

   * `DLLS (pos.
 0)`

-    One or more dlls to inject into the process, separated by space.
+    DLLs to inject into the process.
+Multiple DLLs should be separated by space.
 Full paths can be used or config keys (see below)

 ## Microsoft Store Apps